mvrozanti/whatsapp-downloader-web-extension/README.md

 # Whatsapp Downloader

-This web extension scrolls to the top of a WhatsApp chat and downloads it as a JSON in the following example:
+This web extension scrolls to the top of a WhatsApp chat and downloads all messages as a JSON in the following example:

 ```
 {